 Bio

-Laustsen is the recipient of numerous fellowships from the Rhode Island State Council on the Arts and has exhibited in solo and group exhibitions nationally, including site-specific projects at The Soap Factory (Minneapolis, MN), Newark Arts Festival (Newark, NJ), Beals Preserve (Southborough, MA), The David Winton Bell Gallery, The Joukowsky Institute for Archaeology, and AS220 (Providence, RI).
-Laustsen holds an MFA from The Rhode Island School of Design, a BA in Philosophy from Bethel University (MN) and currently teaches at Brown University and the University of Rhode Island.
+Jon Laustsen (he/him) is an artist and educator whose hand-built sculptures and installation-based artworks have reflected and responded to issues of transience and certainty for the past 20 years.
+His work materially builds on spatial, external, and internal perspectives while alternating between literal, metaphorical and suggestive connections across time.
+He is the recipient of numerous fellowships from the Rhode Island State Council on the Arts, and has created site-specific artworks for the Newark Arts Festival (Newark, NJ), The Soap Factory (Minneapolis, MN), Beals Preserve (Southborough, MA), The David Winton Bell Gallery, The Joukowsky Institute for Archaeology at Brown University, and the Project Space at AS220 (Providence, RI).
+Laustsen holds an MFA from The Rhode Island School of Design, a BA in Philosophy from Bethel University (MN) and is an adjunct instructor at the University of Rhode Island.

 Statement